ProtopointLLC/bodybytes-vm-nix-config/README.md

 - User: `bodybytes` / password: `bodybytes` (change after first login)
 - SSH and the KDE desktop session use the same account.
+- An authorized SSH public key for `bodybytes` is baked in via `nix/configuration.nix` (`users.users.bodybytes.openssh.authorizedKeys.keys`); the matching private key is kept outside this repo.

 ## Notes